yavuztas/yavuztas.github.io/_posts/2019-12-10-consuming-variable-responses-in-jackson.markdown

 }
 {% endhighlight %}
-We need a *TypeParameter* for Jackson to specify the *Collection* type and the type of elements in which are involved as well.
+We need a *TypeReference* for Jackson to specify the *Collection* type and the type of elements in which are involved as well.

 So, let's define a constant for a type of *List&lt;CommentModel&gt;*:
 {% highlight java %}